 I would recommend checking with the qualification equivalency agency for whichever Province you intend to move to and find out exactly what you require in the way of documentation.
 This could be as simple as course transcripts or calenders showing the amount of time you had to study each subject to acheive your qualifications.
 It is far simpler to obtain all the correct documents BEFORE you leave your home country than it is to find yourself in canada in 5 years time, needing them to apply for a course.

 We are facing this at the moment for my wife who has decided to change career tracks as the kids grow up.
-We've been here 4 years and as I was the main applicant, only I had my qualifications assessed by the Alberta agency IQAS.
+As I was the main applicant, only I had my qualifications assessed by the Alberta agency IQAS.
 So, even if you don't actually apply for the assesment, at the very least, make sure every adult that is moving has all the paperwork they need prior to moving!
 This will save a huge amount of hassle later on as life changes very quickly and you never know when you may need it.

 If we can't prove the equivalency, she will have to study to requalify!!
 Thats expensive and time consuming - possibly being so restrictive it could stop you from chasing the career of your choice.
 For all the info on having your qaulifications assesed for each particular Province just Click Here